 Unfortunately, the Center for Connected Health Policy’s reported that “While many states are expanding telehealth reimbursement, others continue to place limitations on telehealth delivered services.

 There are some who believe telehealth devices do not allow for privacy.
 It can be difficult for providers and staff members to balance the desires of family members who want 24/7 monitoring and the needs of the residents.
 When the resident has control over who can access the information they are more positive about the idea of telehealth technology.

 It is only a matter of time until telehealth becomes the main component of our healthcare delivery system.
 It is difficult to look past the value of telehealth solutions; these devices can save time, money and improve the quality of life.

-There are already of a number of Virtual Medical Centers in an exciting pilot program to distribute the value of centralized specialists across wider geographical areas.
-Mercy Hospitals is in the forefront of the field with a new virtual care center in Missouri.
+There are already a number of Virtual Medical Centers in an exciting pilot program to distribute the value of centralized specialists across wider geographical areas.
+Mercy Hospitals is at the forefront of the field with a new virtual care center in Missouri.

 There is a more modest program in northern Virginia, Inova Health Systems, where telemedicine facilities are allowing a group of intensivists to deliver their services to 122 ICU beds located all over the state.